IamSiddharthChoudhary/NFT/README.md

 2. Anyone can mint NFTs here as they are not verifiably random or scare

 To Overcome them we will created Advanced NFT contract in contracts folder.

+Advanced NFT:
+In this, the user will get a ramdom NFT among the three.
+And this randomness is attained by